IBM/ibm-cloud-functions-serverless-apis/README.md

 [![Build Status](https://travis-ci.org/IBM/openwhisk-serverless-apis.svg?branch=master)](https://travis-ci.org/IBM/openwhisk-serverless-apis)

 # OpenWhisk Hands On - OpenWhisk and Serverless APIs
 Learn how to [create serverless REST APIs](https://github.com/IBM/openwhisk-serverless-apis/wiki) with Apache OpenWhisk on IBM Bluemix.
 This tutorial will take about 10 minutes to complete.
+For more background on the use case, check out [the developer story](https://developer.ibm.com/accelerate/journey/build-serverless-api-handlers/).

 You should have a basic understanding of the OpenWhisk programming model.
 If not, [try the action, trigger, and rule demo first](https://github.com/IBM/openwhisk-action-trigger-rule).
 You'll also need a Bluemix account and the latest [OpenWhisk command line tool (`wsk`) installed and on your PATH](https://github.com/IBM/openwhisk-action-trigger-rule/blob/master/docs/OPENWHISK.md).